PierreBlanchard/fmr-enkf/README.md

 ####1.2.2 The Fast Multipole Method

-If a n-by-n symmetric matrix M is prescribed as a *smooth* kernel k evaluated on a spatial grid x, i.e.,
+If an n-by-n symmetric matrix M is prescribed as a *smooth* kernel k evaluated on a spatial grid x, i.e.,

 ```
 M_ij = k(x_i,x_j)